 PEPFAR remains a global leader in the use of granular data to drive health care results and increase impact, including through our pioneering use of large national household surveys – Population-Based HIV Impact Assessments (PHIAs) – to track progress and identify key gaps toward high-burden countries reaching epidemic control while triangulating survey findings with program data.

 The PHIA results show that several PEPFAR-supported countries have either approached or exceeded the Joint United Nations Programme on HIV/AIDS (UNAIDS) 90-90-90 targets for 2020.
-These countries have translated resources from PEPFAR and the Global Fund to Fight AIDS, Tuberculosis and Malaria into highly impactful programs that transcend poverty and weak health systems to reach clients with critical HIV prevention and treatment services.
-The [432 KB] also remind us that progress toward achieving HIV/AIDS epidemic control requires not only financial investment but also effective collaboration and mutual accountability between partner governments and communities.
+These countries have translated resources from PEPFAR and the Global Fund to Fight AIDS, Tuberculosis, and Malaria into highly impactful programs that transcend poverty and weak health systems to reach clients with critical HIV prevention and treatment services.
+The PHIA results [432 KB] also remind us that progress toward achieving HIV/AIDS epidemic control requires not only a financial investment but also effective collaboration and mutual accountability between partner governments and communities.
 With this collaboration and accountability lacking, some countries are not making significant strides to ensure people are aware of their HIV status.
 Without a supportive partner country policy environment, U.S. government HIV investments cannot be as effective or efficient, thereby slowing or stalling progress.

 PEPFAR is working with partner countries to urgently address these and other policy barriers in order to accelerate progress toward achieving HIV/AIDS epidemic control.
-All countries should rapidly adopt relevant World Health Organization policies and fully implement them at scale in order to address key impediments to health care access by the most vulnerable and poor, such as stigma and discrimination; formal and informal fees for health services; and sexual violence, including the alarming rates of violence faced by those ages 9-14 years.
+All countries should rapidly adopt relevant World Health Organization policies and fully implement them at scale in order to address key impediments to health care access by the most vulnerable and poor, such as stigma and discrimination; formal and informal fees for health services; and sexual violence, including the alarming rates of violence faced by those aged 9-14 years.